-AsIntegrated metabolomics and Bioactivity Reveal the Pharmaceutical Properties of Two Species of Radix Puerariae
+Assessment of the Pharmaceutical Properties of Two Radix Puerariae Species through Integrated Metabolomics and Bioactivity Analyses

 ABSTRACT

-Pueraria used widely as medical herb and nutrition supplement in Asia, but the two species of which, Pueraria thomsonii Benth.
+Pueraria plants are widely used for both nutritional and medicinal purposes in many Asian countries, with the Pueraria thomsonii Benth.
 (P. thomsonii) and Pueraria lobata (willd.)
 Ohwi.
-(P. lobata), are used interchangeably in applications.
-This study shows the evaluation and the differences between these two Pueraria by metabolomics-based ultra-high-performance liquid chromatography quadrupole time-of-flight mass spectrometry (UPLC-Q-TOF-MS), desorption electrospray ionization-mass spectrometry imaging (DESI-MSI) and spectrophotometry approaches.
-Further quantification of the most enriched chemical markers was achieved by ultra-performance liquid chromatography-tandem mass spectrometry (UPLC-MS/MS).
-The protective effect on cardiocytes and antioxidant capacity of P. lobata showed in methyl thiazolyl tetrazolium (MTT) and 2,2-diphenyl-2-picrylhydrazide (DPPH) assay also indicated the metabolic differences.
-The present study not only revealed the different applications of P. thomsonii and P. lobata, the established methods can be used in the distribution, evaluation, and quantification of isoflavones in herb plants.
+(P. lobata) species being used interchangeably in these applications.
+In the present study, the similarities and differences between these two Pueraria species were characterized via metabolomics-based ultra-high-performance liquid chromatography quadrupole time-of-flight mass spectrometry (UPLC-Q-TOF-MS), desorption electrospray ionization-mass spectrometry imaging (DESI-MSI), ultra-performance liquid chromatography-tandem mass spectrometry (UPLC-MS/MS), and spectrophotometry assays.
+The antioxidant and protective properties of P. lobata when used to treat cardiocytes were assessed through methyl thiazolyl tetrazolium (MTT) and 2,2-diphenyl-2-picrylhydrazide (DPPH) assays, which further emphasized metabolic differences.
+Through these analyses, the present study not only highlights differences in the potential applications of P. thomsonii and P. lobata, but also provides a methodological foundation that can be used to assess and quantify isoflavone distributions in specific herbal species of interest.

 Keywords: Radix Puerariae; UPLC-MS; DESI-MSI; Isoflavonoids; Metabolomics; Saccharides